 - No jewelry other than a watch, a plain wedding band (no stones), or two pair of 6mm or less ball type, post style earrings may be worn.
 No other visible body piercings (including tongue piercings) are acceptable.
 Piercings (other than two permitted ear piercings) must be removed or replaced with a clear or flesh toned small post.
-Plugs must also be replaced with skin tone spacers. - A watch with a second hand, stethoscope, bandage scissors, pen light and a pen with black ink (by day 8).

-- Visible tattoos are not acceptable.
+Plugs must also be replaced with skin tone spacers. - A watch with the availability of a second hand, stethoscope, bandage scissors, pen light and a pen with black ink (by day 8 (calendar M-F). - Visible tattoos are not acceptable.
 Any visible tattoos MUST be totally covered prior to entering a clinical area when in uniform.
 The only exception to this is the hands because hands are the greatest source for the spread of infection.
 Tattoos on the hands are not required to be covered.
 Tattoos must not be offensive in nature.
 Program Coordinator has final decision as to what is considered offensive.
 Forearm sleeves in black may be worn by students wishing to use them to cover tattoos.
 A pair must be worn. - Nail polish, other than clear unchipped polish, is not allowed.
 Nails should be no longer than end of fingertip.
 Nails must be neat and clean.
 Artificial nails (to include but not limited to gel finish, acrylic, silk tips, Gel polish, shellac) are not permitted. - Hair must be worn above the collar and away from the face.
 Hair should be secured with clips or solid colored bands that blend with hair color or match uniform.
-Natural hair color only. - Beards and mustaches must be clean and neatly trimmed. - Students who do not meet dress code guidelines will be sent home.
-If it is a clinical day in the classroom setting, they may be allowed to return, however if it is a clinical day in a facility setting, the student will not be allowed to return.
+Natural hair color only. - Beards and mustaches must be clean and neatly trimmed and color must match hair on head. - Students who do not meet dress code guidelines will be sent home.
+If it is a clinical day in the classroom setting, they may be allowed to return with guideline corrected.
+Professional skills grade will be affected for the day.